-F. Diagnostic and screening testing
+Diagnostic and screening testing

 Following the requirements and guidelines as established by the New Jersey Department of Health, and the directives given through executive orders by the Governor in conjunction with health officials and guidance from the CDC, the Nutley Board of Education adopted Board Policy 1648.
 This policy includes the daily screening procedures for symptoms and history of exposure for all students and employees upon arrival at school or work.
-These screening procedures will continue through the end of the 2020-2021 school year.
-This includes completion of the daily electronic screening tool for each student, faculty and staff member to confirm that all are free of COVID-19 symptoms.
-Staff must visually check students for symptoms upon arrival, including temperature checks, before entry to the buildings.
+These screening procedures will continue through the end of the 2021-2022 school year.
+Staff must visually check students for symptoms upon arrival, before entry to the buildings.
 Individuals with a temperature reading of 100 degrees or more will be excluded from entering any district space.
 The results are documented when signs/symptoms of COVID-19 are observed.

-The Board adopted procedures for symptomatic staff and students includes that students and staff with symptoms related to COVID-19 must be isolated from others.
-If the school district becomes aware that an individual who has spent time in a district facility tests positive for COVID-19, officials must immediately notify local health officials, staff, and students in close contact, defined as within six feet for more than 15 minutes in 24 hours, and advise related staff and families of a confirmed case in their classroom, activity or event, even if they or their child did not have close contact.
+The Board adopted procedures include that students and staff with symptoms related to COVID-19 must be isolated from others.
+If the school district becomes aware that an individual who has spent time in a district facility tests positive for COVID-19, officials must immediately notify local health officials, staff, and students in close contact, defined as within six feet (three feet for students) for more than 15 minutes in 24 hours, and advise related staff and families of a confirmed case in their classroom, activity or event, even if they or their child did not have close contact.
 This is communicated while maintaining confidentiality.

-For Summer programming, and for the return to school Fall 2021, a pre-participation screening will be completed.
-There will no longer be a daily electronic screening tool for students, staff, or faculty for summer programming or for the return to school Fall 2021.
-Program supervisors, building administrators and district staff will continue to encourage parents to be on alert for symptoms of illness in their children, and asked to keep their child home when they are feeling unwell.
-Temperature checks will no longer be required prior to entering the buildings for summer programming, and for the return to school Fall 2021.
+There will no longer be a daily electronic screening tool for students, staff, or faculty.
+Program supervisors, building administrators and district staff will continue to encourage parents to be on alert for symptoms of illness in their children, and are asked to keep their child home when they are feeling unwell.
+Temperature checks will no longer be required prior to entering the buildings.

-Additionally, the district had engaged in required COVID-19 testing of staff and those students participating in in-person clubs, activities, athletics and events, as well as surveillance testing.
-Testing will no longer be required for return to work/school, or for participation in in-person clubs, activities, athletics and events.
+Additionally, the district has engaged in required COVID-19 testing of staff and those students participating in in-person clubs, activities, athletics and events, as well as surveillance testing.